midhunkalarikkal/FullDomain/Notes/DSA1.md

 6. Greedy Algorithm
 - Always makes the locally optimal choice at each step, hoping that this will lead to the globally optimal solution.
-- At every step of the algorithm, we make a choice that looks the best at the moment.
+- At every step of the algorithm, that will make a choice that looks the best at the moment.
 To make the choice, we sometimes sort the array or use a priority queue, so that we can always get the next optimal choice quickly.
 - After making a choice, we check for constraints (if there are any) and keep picking until we find the solution.
 - Examples: Activity Selection, Fractional Knapsack, Kruskal’s MST, Prim’s MST, Huffman Coding